BAngel87/volkswagen-carnet-client/README.md

 ```
 CARNET_USERNAME = ''
 CARNET_PASSWORD = ''
-CARNET_SPIN = '' <- PIN for executing actions like used in your VW app
+not needed anymore: CARNET_SPIN = '' <- PIN for executing actions like used in your VW app
 ```

 Enter the correct MQTT-broker host and port in the lib_mqtt.py: